carolinedanzi/Portfolio/README.md

 7 - Create an implementation of a Binary Search Tree
 ----
-TODO: Provide a link to your completed 06_BST_Lab OR ClosestStarbucks project (only if you used a search tree)
+I implemented a Binary Search Tree with recursive methods.
+Here is a link to the code: https://github.com/carolinedanzi/06_BST_Lab/blob/master/BST.h

 7 - Create an implementation of a Hash Table
 ----